openl2m/openl2m/docs/code/drivers/index.rst

 The *switches/connect/* directory contains the drivers for the various devices supported by OpenL2M.

 All drivers are derived from a base Connector() class.
-This implemented basic attributes and functions used by all drivers.
+This implements basic attributes and functions used by all drivers.
 It is also the programatic interface used by the HTML templates in */templates/*, mostly through the *conn* object passed into the templates.